arnaurd-dev/plsql-windows-functions-Arnaud-Desire-NGOGA/README.md

 -----

+## Measurable Goals
+1.Top Product by Region (ROW_NUMBER()):
+Identifies the highest selling products in terms of total amount for each geographical region.

+2.Sales Momentum: Month-over-Month Growth (LAG()):
+Calculates the Year-over-Year (YoY) sales growth percentage using the LAG() function to look back 12 months for comparison.

+3.Sales Momentum: Difference from Annual Average (AVG() OVER()):
+Compares monthly sales performance against the average monthly sales for the entire year, partitioned by sale_year.

+4.Customer Segmentation (RANK()):
+Ranks customers by their total spending to identify high-value clients for targeted marketing campaigns.

+5.Running Sales Totals (SUM() OVER()):
+Calculates a running average of sales per quarter, providing insight into sales momentum over the reporting period.

 ## 🗄️ Database Structure and Schema

 The project utilizes a simple, normalized schema based on three tables: `customers`, `products`, and `transactions`.